Which iPad storage size should you get in 2024?

 iPad storage size: Do you need local or cloud storage?

-You may be able to skimp on your on-device storage and save some extra money if you plan to stay connected on Wi-Fi, as you can use cloud storage services to make up some of the shortfall.
+You may be able to skimp on your on-device storage and save some extra money if you plan to stay connected to Wi-Fi, as you can use cloud storage services to make up some of the shortfall.
 Apple offers plenty of integration with the best cloud storage apps, including Dropbox, One Drive, Google Drive, and its own iCloud option; the Files app even lets you natively manage all of those files in one place.

 Apple's iCloud gives you free unlimited storage for all your iTunes-purchased content and Apple also gives all customers 5GB of free storage for backups, data, iCloud Photo Library, iCloud Music Library, and iCloud Drive.
 You can purchase more iCloud storage if you need it, at prices ranging from $0.99 for 50GB to $9.99 for a whopping 2TB.
 For most people, an additional 2TB is going to be more than enough, and when you're dealing with absurd price hikes for extra storage like that, $10 of cloud storage is great value.